pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

         * When reaching an op whose minimum runtime version >= current

 # Open Questions

-## Use deprecation window to handle backward compatibility
-One future option is to keep both old and new operators, but set a certain deprecation window for old operators.
-Deprecate the old operator when the window expires.
-There are some open questions on this option:
-* What would be the window length?
-Would it be different for different situations (internal vs. external, server vs. mobile, etc.)
-* From user's point of view, the number of operators my bloat, but the old operators out of SLA BC window can be removed.

 ## Downgraders for FC
 Dual to upgreaders for BC on client, downgraders can be used for FC on server.
 There are several options: